diagrid-labs/dapr-workflow-demos/README.md

 ## External interaction workflow sample

-The External interaction sample is a workflow that will wait with execution of thw workflow until an external event has come in or the time out has expired.
+The External interaction sample is a workflow that will wait with execution of the workflow until an external event has been received or the timeout has expired.

 ```mermaid
 graph TB